asterisk/documentation/docs/Configuration/Interfaces/Asterisk-Manager-Interface-AMI/Asynchronous-Javascript-Asterisk-Manager-AJAM/Allow-Manager-Access-via-HTTP.md

----
+!!! info ""

-**Information:**  Be sure the syntax for the URLs below is followed precisely
+    Be sure the syntax for the URLs below is followed precisely

----
+[//]: # (end-info)

 * http://localhost:8088/manager?action=login&username=foo&secret=bar